Internal Efficiency Is Not a Strategy: AI Demands a Member Response

 Protecting standards cannot mean protecting outdated practice.
 But nor should capability be defined simply as tool usage.
 The strategic task is to articulate what “applied AI competence” looks like for members in your profession: when to rely on automation, when to override it, and how to remain accountable.

 This connects directly to what members already tell us they value.
 In our analysis of more than 20,000 open-ended responses from Australian association members, professional development and continuing education remain firmly the dominant drivers of membership for professional bodies.
+Many, many comments we read from association members focus on the need for practical, real-world skills that can be applied directly to their work to help them maintain their productivity and competitiveness in the workforce.

 Under AI pressure, these expectations intensify.